Novartis/AEGIS/README.md

-# AEGIS
+# Modelling peptide presentation by the MHCII using attention models.

-MHC-II presentation predictor
+See docs/index.md for more details